Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Appendix: Numerical solution

 \subsubsection{How slow is quasistatic forcing ?}

 The analytical solutions presented in section \ref{subsec_analyticalsolution} assume quasistatic conditions, but the validity of this assumption requires clarification: how slowly must the loading be applied to achieve this regime?
 To address this question, we examined the step response of the porous medium through numerical simulations.
-The applied forcing ($\tilde{\sigma}^{\prime\star}$ or $\Delta \tilde{P}^\star$) was ramped from 0 to $0.05$ over a time $T_\mathrm{pe}$, held constant for $100~T_\mathrm{pe}$, then decreased back to zero over a time $T_\mathrm{pe}$, and maintained at zero for an additional $100~T_\mathrm{pe}$.
+The applied forcing ($\tilde{\sigma}^{\prime\star}$ or $\Delta \tilde{P}^\star$) was ramped from 0 to $0.05$ {over a time equal to the poroelastic time scale $T_\mathrm{pe}$ (defined equation \ref{eqn_Tpe}).
+The forcing was then} held constant for $100~T_\mathrm{pe}$, then decreased back to zero over a time $T_\mathrm{pe}$, and maintained at zero for an additional $100~T_\mathrm{pe}$.
 This loading protocol was applied for both the reference frictionless case and for $\F \in \{0, 0.25, 0.5, 1, 2,3,4,5\}$.

 Figure \ref{FIG_Deltaft_F} shows the temporal evolution of the top boundary displacement ($|\tilde{u}_s|_{z=L}$).
 The results show that during the compression phase, the response time of the porous medium decreases as friction increases, while during decompression, it increases as friction increases.
 In any case, the porous medium reaches steady state within $25~T_\mathrm{pe}$, following each loading change.